pumpi/troop-creator/readme.md

   - move the attached model between tow
 - minions or mechanaries add to troop
 - Tier list and visible the level of tier
-- complete data for:
-  - The New Gargantuan book

 Known Bugs:
 - tier list select have no function